Wgil/Wgil/README.md

 ## Outside of Code

 I enjoy working on **early-stage products**, improving **onboarding flows**, and helping teams move faster with **less friction**.
-I’m especially interested in roles where **engineering, product, and real users intersect**.
+I’m especially drawn to roles where **engineering, product, and real users intersect**.

+Beyond product work, I love **exploring new technologies**, whether it’s **building mining rigs, tinkering with hardware setups, or experimenting with new frameworks and tools**.
+Staying hands-on with tech keeps me curious and constantly learning.

-📫 Feel free to explore my repositories below—or reach out if you enjoy working with thoughtful, low-ego teams building real products.
+📫 Feel free to reach out if you enjoy working with **thoughtful, low-ego teams building real products**.